($415) Cost to ship a car from Washington DC, MD to Jersey City, NJ

 The best Washington DC to Jersey City car shipping companies

-We’ve done the research, and these are the best car shipping companies to help transport your vehicle from Washington DC to Jersey City:
+Our team has reviewed thousands of companies and narrowed down the top car shipping companies to safely move your vehicle from Washington DC to Jersey City:

 - Best for Real-Time Tracking: Nexus Auto Transport